Deep Dive into RAII: The Cornerstone of Resource Management

 }

-}The implementation of this ScopeGuard is actually directly descended from the classic solution proposed by Andrei Alexandrescu in the 2000s.
-In later chapters, we will see how the C++ standard codified this pattern into std::scope_exit / std::scope_fail, and how the Boost.Scope library provides even richer functionality.
+}This ScopeGuard implementation is actually in the same vein as the classic solution proposed by Andrei Alexandrescu in the 2000s.
+In later chapters, we will see how the C++ standard standardized this pattern as std::scope_exit / std::scope_success, and how the Boost.Scope library provides richer functionality.

-To fully understand the applicability boundaries of RAII, we need to be clear about the situations where destructors will not be called.
+To fully understand the boundaries of RAII, we need to be clear about which situations destructors will not be called.
 This helps us make correct decisions when designing systems:

 #include <iostream>